696e746c6f6c/TikTok-Bytedance-Lark-source-code-dangerous-issue/README.md

 So, open redirection does occurs on these assets with some hidden endpoints and one parameter which I would not like to disclose but it disallows `javascript:` protocol by any chance.
 Once we use `javascript:` protocol `eval()` un-trusted data type is being evaluated/executed immediately but on web page `oncall` event handler is being presented which is a `null` in my opinion as it performs different redirection to non-existent bytedance page -- which means we can't get XSS by any possible chance here.
 Only open redirection which is useless.

 I was impressed when I saw this good security.
+However the interesting thing is how is this being handled on back-end either.
+Really curious which is a un-resolved mystery story.